Z0m6ie/CarND_P3_Behavioral_Cloning/writeup_template.md

 ![alt text][image3]
 ![alt text][image4]

-At the end of the the data recording I had roughly 26,000 frames and stearing angles.
+At the end of the the data recording I had roughly 26,000 frames and steering angles.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.